sympy/sympy.github.com/README.md

 You need to install jinja2 (http://jinja.pocoo.org/) and Babel (http://pypi.python.org/pypi/Babel).

+To see the output, you will need to run a HTTP server.
+The easiest way to do this is to run

+    python -m http.server

+and then open 0.0.0.0:8000 in your browser.

 The website is generated automatically on [Travis CI](https://travis-ci.org/sympy/sympy.github.com).
 The pages are served using GitHub pages from the